 - If share price drops, loss can be greater than if using stock options or warrants.

 - Employee receives formal rights as a shareholder.

-- Qualified employee stock options (“QESO”, Swedish: kvalificerade personaloptioner/KPA).
-This used to be a bad alternative due to tax implications, but now this is expected to become the new standard for startups meeting the law’s criteria (see below).
+Employee stock options (Swedish: personaloptioner/PO).
+This used to be a bad alternative due to tax implications, but thanks to the new legislation regarding tax relief for so-called qualified employee stock options (“QESO”, Swedish: kvalificerade personaloptioner/KPO) this is expected to become the new standard for startups meeting the law’s criteria (see below).
 The employee receives a right to purchase shares almost for free at a later date.
 The employee can make a profit (by selling the shares) or becoming a long-term shareholder.

 - Clean cap table.